Gezer: Middle Bronze Age

-The fortifications consisted of two lines of defense surrounding the tell.
-First, an outer earthen rampart c.
-5 metres high, built of compacted alternating layers of chalk and earth covered with plaster.
-Second, a 4 metre wide inner wall made of large stone blocks, reinforced with towers.
+On the north side of the city, the fortifications consisted of at least two lines of defense surrounding the tell.
+Some excavators have noted as many as three defensive walls built in different periods: an outer earthen rampart, a central wall and an inner wall.
+In what remained of the outer rampart, it reached a height of about 5 metres, and was built of compacted alternating layers of chalk and earth covered with plaster.
+The inner wall measured 4 metres in width and was made of large stone blocks, reinforced with towers.
 The city gate stood near the southwest corner of the wall, was flanked by two towers which protected the wooden doors, a common design for its time.

 The tell was surrounded by a massive stone wall and towers, protected by a 5 m earthen rampart covered with plaster.
 The wooden city gate, near the southwestern corner of the wall, was fortified by two towers.